rakeshmadasaniai/banking-genai-portfolio/04-conversational-memory/README.md

 # Conversational Memory Backend

- project adds a FastAPI-based conversational layer on top of the banking RAG assistant so interactions become session-aware instead of stateless.
+This project adds a FastAPI-based conversational layer on top of the banking RAG assistant so interactions become session-aware instead of stateless.
 It introduces session memory, controlled history retention, and summarization for longer conversations while keeping the underlying retrieval-backed banking Q&A workflow reusable.
 The backend supports both an OpenAI path for quick deployment and a local Hugging Face adapter path for a stronger end-to-end portfolio story.

 ## What this project does